marcusoftnet/marcusoftnet.github.io/about.md

 * [On Kanban (longer old version)](https://www.youtube.com/watch?v=hLuSAuVIpI8)
 * [On TDD for kids](https://www.youtube.com/watch?v=Ont8keNr08Y&list=UU3uq62oWJPm1agrW5Xxp_sA) I had great fun doing this!

+I also did a [long series of short presentations](http://www.marcusoft.net/2015/06/new-series-marcus-on-business.html) for the Salvation Army in Indonesia:

-Slides for my talks can be found on my [Slide Share page](www.slideshare.net/marcusoftnet/)
+Most slides for my talks can be found on my [Slide Share page](www.slideshare.net/marcusoftnet/)

 ### Open source and programming
 I have been into Open source on the .NET platform for quite some time.
-The main projects I’ve been into are:
+The main projects I've been into are:

 - [NancyFx](http://www.nancyfx.org) Nancy is the super-duper-happy-path library to small and awesome web applications using .NET.
 I absolutely love this framework and have committed small things to this.
 Very proud to be on the [list of committers](http://nancyfx.org/contribs.html).
 - [SpecFlow](http://www.specflow.org) SpecFlow is a great way to write specifications in english (using Cucumber) that then is translated to testing code of your choice.
 I’ve written a lot of blogposts about SpecFlow over the years and contributed the first version of the SpecFlow intellisense.